 As we move into the next chapter for the College, the Trust Board offers their sincere gratitude to the current Principals, Mrs Suzanne Winthrop and Mr Duncan McQueen, for their dedication and hard work.
 They have been true servants of Saint Kentigern who have led by example.
 Mrs Winthrop is currently considering her next steps.
 At the start of 2020, Mr McQueen will take up a new role at the College as Director of Campus Life and Special Character.

 The Trust Board is confident that Mr Brooke will provide robust and effective leadership for the College as it continues to build on the strong foundations and achievements of the past 67 years of Independent Education.
-We will look forward to welcoming him this year.
+We welcome him to Saint Kentigern.